voxel51/eta/docs/storage_dev_guide.md

 All instances of this client must be provided with Google service account credentials with the appropriate permissions to perform the file manipulations that you request.
-This can be done in any of the following ways:
+This can be done in the following ways (in order of precedence):

-- setting the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to a valid service account JSON file

 - using the `eta.core.storage.GoogleCloudStorageClient.from_json()` method to
 manually specify the service account JSON file to use

+- setting the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to a valid service account JSON file

+- automatically loading credentials from `~/.eta/google-credentials.json` that have been activated via `eta.core.storage.GoogleCloudStorageClient.activate_credentials()`

 In the above, the service account JSON file should have syntax similar to the
 following: